Zagreb school of animated films: Style and themes

+Vlado Kristl’s groundbreaking animation Don Kihot, produced at the Zagreb Film studio in 1961, exemplifies an experimental approach in which character design is reduced to forms reminiscent of Suprematism and the art of Paul Klee, while abstract fresco-like backgrounds and atonal music further emphasize the film’s departure from conventional animation aesthetics.

 Animation awards

 Animafest Zagreb was initiated by the International Animated Film Association (ASIFA), the event was established in 1972.
 Animafest is the second oldest animation festival in the World, after the Annecy International Animated Film Festival, (established in 1960).

 Festival awards include prizes given in the Short film Competition, Feature film Competition, Student Film Competition, Children Films, Site-specific competition and Croatian competition.
 Its Prize for "Best First Production Apart from Educational Institutions" is named in honour of Zlatko Grgić.
 The Lifetime Achievement Award, which is unique for animation film festivals, was established in 1986.
 An award for outstanding contribution to the theory of animation was added in 2002.